sterlcwc/sterlcwc.github.io/README.md

-I forked this GitHub template from Martin Saveski - many thanks to him for all the work that went into creating it, and for letting others use it for free.
+I forked this GitHub template from Dr. Martin Saveski - many thanks to him for all the work that went into creating it, and for letting others use it for free.

 # Martin Saveski's Website